unixcharles/acme-client/README.md

 client = Acme::Client.new(private_key: private_key, directory: 'https://acme-v01.api.letsencrypt.org/directory')
 ```

-If your account is already registered, you can save some API call by passing you key ID directly.
-This will avoid unnessassary API call to retrive it from your private key.
+If your account is already registered, you can save some API calls by passing your key ID directly.
+This will avoid an unnecessary API call to retrieve it from your private key.

 ```ruby
 client = Acme::Client.new(private_key: private_key, directory: 'https://acme-v01.api.letsencrypt.org/directory', kid: 'https://example.com/acme/acct/1')